ssMMiles/discord-api-proxy/README.md

 `REDIS_HOST` | The host of the Redis server.
 Defaults to `127.0.0.1`.
 `REDIS_PORT` | The port of the Redis server.
 Defaults to `6379`.
 `METRICS` | Whether to expose Prometheus metrics on `/metrics`.
 Defaults to `true`.

+#### Warnings

+Under extreme load, Redis calls to check ratelimits may start to slow down, causing the global ratelimit bucket expiry to drift.
+We try to mitigate this by monitoring the time taken for ratelimit checks and aborting the request when overloaded, but some can still slip through.

+In the event that the proxy does receive a 429 from Discord, it will immediately exit to prevent further damage.
+This is considered fatal and may leave Redis in a bad state.

 ## Credits
   - [Nirn Proxy](https://github.com/germanoeich/nirn-proxy) by [@germanoeich](https://github.com/germanoeich) - Used as a reference for bucket mappings